Skills: Petroleum Engineering, Production Engineering

 As the successful candidate, you will hold a Bachelor's degree in Petroleum Engineering from a recognized and approved program, or a Master's degree in Petroleum Engineering.

-You will have a minimum of ten years of experience as a production engineer.
+You will have a minimum of 12 years' experience with a strong preference for 15 years' plus experience as a production engineer.
 You should have the ability to multitask, prioritize projects, and be available for occasional field coverage.
 You should have proficiency with simulation software applications, including Prosper, Saphir, and WellCat (or equivalent), with the ability to perform nodal analysis.

 Duties & Responsibilities: